 Provides general civil (non-criminal) legal information and helps you find free and low-cost civil legal aid, advice and services in Vermont.
-This site is maintained by Legal Services Law Line of Vermont and Vermont Legal Aid.
+Maintained by Legal Services Vermont and Vermont Legal Aid.

 This section has information about family law in Vermont, including child custody and visitation, child support, divorce, parentage, relief from domestic abuse and more.

 Vermont Legal Aid and Legal Services Vermont work together to provide free civil (not criminal) legal help to low-income people who live in Vermont.
 Our services are free.